 L335: Please specify the pressure of the room, e.g. over-pressured.
 Also, I think a general statement of “anti-contamination” routines was used throughout the whole eDNA lab work, e.g. newly showered/suits/masks/notes on food.

 We included a description of the contamination precautions taken.
-We note that we did not employ more typical ancient DNA precautions though we were diligent about routinely cleaning surface with 10% bleach and 70% ethanol, separating pre and post-PCR product and samples, and keeping all food out of the lab.
+We note that we did not employ more typical ancient DNA precautions though we were diligent about routinely cleaning surface with 10% bleach and 70% ethanol, separating pre- and post-PCR product and samples, and keeping all food out of the lab.
 We also note that all lab work was conducted by a vegetarian, reducing accidental contamination.

 L340-343: Consider moving this up in the text.

-Moved.
+Moved, as requested.

 L350: Primer-pair?